gregor-fausto/clarkiaSeedBanks/library/dataProcessingWorkflow.md

 library(lubridate)
 ```

-Start with the survival data. scripts for the original processing I did
+Start with the survival data.
+Scripts for the original processing I did
-is located in the following folder
+is located in the following folder.
+I want to document when I last
+updated these files before I start updating the workflow.
+None of the
+original scripts are going to be changed.

 ``` r
 dir = c("/Users/Gregor/Dropbox/projects/clarkiaScripts/code/reshapeDataScripts/")